Skip to main content

 Design solar and battery systems for New York using Photonik's professional design platform.
 New York supports solar adoption through the NY-Sun program offering grants covering 5-10% of system costs, plus a 25% state tax credit up to $5,000.
 The state also offers sales and property tax exemptions.

-Solar Design New York
+Solar Energy Savings in New York

 Energy consumption patterns in New York reflect the state's diverse climate, with higher heating needs during cold winters and cooling needs during hot summers.
 The average New York household uses between 35-45 kWh per day, with higher consumption during winter months for heating and summer months for air conditioning.
 Energy-efficient properties throughout New York often use significantly less through modern insulation, efficient heating and cooling systems, and smart home technologies.